 UCSD Bootcamp Cost

 Trilogy coding bootcamps typically follow a standard full- and part-time schedule.
 UCSD Extension Bootcamp is no exception, and the hours are exceedingly reasonable.
-This coding bootcamp’s part-time program runs for just 24 weeks, and students attend evening classes during the week.
-Weeknight classes last from 6:30 to 9:30, twice a week, and the Saturday classes run from 10:00 AM to 2:00 PM.
+The UCSD bootcamp schedule for the part-time programs runs for 24 weeks.
+Students attend evening classes two days per week, making it perfect for anyone with a busy schedule.

 UCSD Extension Bootcamp on Reddit

 Oh, Reddit, what better online forum is there to find an honest review about a coding bootcamp?
 There are several reasons why somebody would want to check UCSD bootcamp Reddit reviews before filling out an application form.
 The site offers insight into how people really think and gives people a platform to share their post-graduation experiences out in the workforce.

 While there isn’t much information about UCSD’s coding bootcamp on Reddit, we did find a very interesting comment on this thread about the subject.
 A Redditor writes, “The big takeaway for me was I learned how to learn code.
 I just graduated last month, and my last day of my internship is tomorrow.
 I haven’t really [started] applying too heavily yet, but I have landed a few interviews that are coming up this week and next.
 One of my classmates has already landed a full-time job.”

 Overall, the sentiment in UCSD coding bootcamp Reddit reviews seems optimistic.
 Redditors have strong opinions about coding bootcamps, and they’re free to say whatever they want—so remember to take the good (and the not-so-good) with a grain of salt.